 When a corporate policy change led to greater complexity in its parts sourcing process, the team at PSG Dover’s Grand Rapids facility needed a better way to stay organized and compliant.
-Quick Base empowered the team to quickly build a solution to automate the entire process, without the need for professional developers.
-The results are a faster and more efficient process, greater accuracy and detail, and easier collaboration between teams.
+The company was using spreadsheets and emails to keep up with its new, complex dual-sourced process which led to inconsistencies and other issues.

-- Flexibility to adjust as needs change
+- Applications are flexible to adjust as needed

-- Part approval standardization for consistent results
+- The part approval process was standardized for more consistent results

 With roots that reach back 115 years, PSG Grand Rapids is a leading designer and manufacturer of pumps, compressors, and accessories for the transfer of liquid and gas products for commercial and military/marine markets.
-About half of the company’s product offerings are produced on site through its cutting-edge foundry and machining center, while the remaining parts are sourced through various vendors.
+About half of the company’s product offerings are produced on-site through its cutting-edge foundry and machining center, while the remaining parts are sourced through various vendors.

 If a sourced part becomes delayed or unavailable, it has the potential to impact PSG’s production.
-To avoid this scenario, the company has executed a “Dual-sourcing” program to provide multiple paths for critical components.
+To avoid this scenario, the company has executed a “dual-sourcing” program to provide multiple paths for critical components.
 Within a year, the initiative expanded from 20 to 30 dual-sourced parts to several hundred—all from different suppliers—and each component had to go through the production part approval processes.
 Managing this complex, multiple step effort proved difficult with basic office software.

-Quick Base gave PSG the ability to create an online application to meet its exact needs without coding.
+Quickbase gave PSG the ability to create an online application to meet its exact needs without coding.
 The first iteration was a simple one, covering just the basics like tracking the approval process and monitoring pricing variances.
-Eager to take it further, Hutchinson and his team knew they would need to secure full approval from Corporate IT to fully roll out Quick Base inside the company.
+Eager to take it further, Hutchinson and his team knew they would need to secure full approval from Corporate IT to fully roll out Quickbase inside the company.

-Within a short period of time, the PSG team had built out the app to accommodate many more users and layers of functionality.
+Within a short period of time, the PSG team had built out the application to accommodate many more users and layers of functionality.
 Enhancements included more automated tasks, the ability to manage the number of active submissions and shipment dates, and the import of new data sources, such as those from the company’s global internal ERP system.

 The other big advantage is collaboration.
-Quick Base’s automated alerts and notifications have made it easy for a growing number of users to work together and with suppliers.
-Deeper visibility into the parts approval process, along with helpful tools like a Quick Base issue log for tracking and resolving open items, help facilitate more timely authorizations.
+Quickbase’s automated alerts and notifications have made it easy for a growing number of users to work together and with suppliers.
+Deeper visibility into the parts approval process, along with helpful tools like a Quickbase issue log for tracking and resolving open items, help facilitate more timely authorizations.
 In addition, high level project reviews now give project managers the ability to view the approval status of dozens of parts associated with a specific project.